 Princeton Tigers Logo

 Team logos and athletes’ uniforms are in the university’s traditional colors: orange and black.
-The hues correspond to the tiger’s fur and match the mascot perfectly.
+The hues match the tiger’s fur and the mascot perfectly.

 • Orange stands for team spirit, mutual support, and friendly communication.

-• Black – self-confidence, the ability to defend one’s positions, and diligent training.
+• Black stands for self-confidence, the ability to defend one’s positions, and diligent training.

-Bold font with serifs hinting at tiger teeth and claws was chosen for the title P.
+A bold, serif-heavy font hinting at tiger teeth and claws was chosen for the title P.